Physical Security for Cyber Security

 It's 2+4-3 for that brand.
 That is, 2 and 4 at the same time, then 3.
 That's conveniently right around the middle and a sequence I thought I had better remember.

 The exterior doors and bedrooms had cipherlocks with TEN digits and FOUR number combinations.
-So, let's see, a combinatorial advantage of 10,000 vs 125, or an 80:1 ratio.
+So, let's see, a combinatorial advantage of 10,000 vs 125, or an 80:1 ratio, over 3 presses choosing from five buttons.

 53 = 125